2022 books in review

 The Protocols and World Revolution by Sergei Nilus

 Several years ago I read The Prague Cemetery by Umberto Eco (one of my favourite authors).
-The plot is a fictionalized attempt to retrace the construction of the hoax of The Protocols of the Elders of Zion, a fabricated document that did so much damage by instigating the already growing antisemitic sentiment before the First and Second World Wars.
-This is the English translation of one of the versions in the long list of sources used for this literary forgery.
+The plot is a fictionalized effort to retrace the construction of the hoax.
+The Protocols of the Elders of Zion is a fabricated document.
+It did so much damage by instigating the already growing antisemitic sentiment before the First and Second World Wars.
+This is the English translation.
+It is of one of the versions in the long list of sources.
+These were used for this literary forgery.

 Livro de Mágoas by Florbela Espanca

 I gave this book to my mom several years back, since she likes poetry.
-I read it then, but this year I saw another book by Florbela Espanca at Project Gutenberg: Livro de “Sóror Saudade” and decided to read both.
-There is a profound sorrow and sadness in all of the poems there, which is very characteristic of Florbela Espanca, but also of the Portuguese poetry and music, as we can see in the fado.
+I read it then.
+But this year, I saw another book by Florbela Espanca at Project Gutenberg: Livro de “Sóror Saudade”.
+I decided to read both.
+There is a profound sorrow and sadness in all of the poems there.
+This is very characteristic of Florbela Espanca.
+It is also a hallmark of Portuguese poetry and music, as we can see in the fado.
 She lived a tumultuous life and showed signs of mental illness, finally dying by suicide.
 But she also was very progressive for her time, dealing with the themes of eroticism and feminism in her writings.

 Livro de “Sóror Saudade” by Florbela Espanca